archiewood/discrete-vs-continuous/pages/index.md

 ### Distribution analysis

-Distribution analysis helps answer questions like:

-- What are the slow-moving and fast-moving goods so you can optimize the inventory?
-- How do sales distribute across categories so you can identify top-performing and under-performing product lines?

 Distribution analysis examines how data points are spread across different values.
 This helps reveal patterns of frequency and variation.